 We offer up new field recordings from our database for free use as part of the Cities and Memory project, but they may not be used for other purposes without explicit and agreed permission.

-If you’d like to use any of our sounds (field recordings or compositions) for any purpose, please get in touch.
+If you’d like to partner with us in to use any of our sounds (field recordings or compositions) for any purpose, please get in touch.